Min Ngai (棉藝): Leading Maker of Cotton Singlets and Vests from the 1920s to the 1960s

 In March 1971, the Penang plant added a spinning mill which was opened by Prime Minister Abdul Razak.
 By then however, Min Ngai Malaya was experiencing financial difficulties and was taken over by Teh Hong-piow (鄭鴻標) of Public Bank, which renamed the firm Public Textile Bhd (大眾紡織) in 1973 (eventually evolved into Asia Pacific Land).
 (Straits Times, 1971-5-19)

 Not much info is available about Chua Lian-huat after the 1970s.
+According to his grandson Willie Choi, Chua sold his stake in Min Ngai in the early 1970s and retired to the Philippines where he died in 1985.
 His third daughter married Harry Hsiao-jen Loh (陸孝仁) in HK in 1961.
 Loh is the uncle of former Legco councilor and Civic Exchange founder Christine Loh and is a graduate of St. John’s University in Shanghai and a former Texaco executive.
 (WKYP, 1961-10-25)

 As for Min Ngai Huat Kee in Hong Kong, as a firm it was dissolved in 2000.